 guest of honor

 Let your guests know whom you are honoring.
 When there is a guest of honor, it is your duty as host to stand with that person near the entrance of the room and introduce each arriving guest to the guest of honor.
 When the tea is over, guide your guest of honor back to the room entrance to say good-bye to your guests.

 NOTE: Etiquette used to dictate that no one depart until the guest of honor had left.
 The exception was when the guest of honor was also a houseguest.
 Today, this rule is practically nonexistent.

 The etiquette of the guest of honor departing first, however, is still practiced at diplomatic and official functions.
 At the White House, the guest of honor departs, then others are free to leave.
 This etiquette is practiced universally at events where world leaders are in attendance.

 If it is not a large formal tea, a silver tray and tea service are not necessary.

 - a pitcher of hot water (for those who prefer weak tea), and

 - a plate for lemon slices arranged on a wooden or tin tray are fine.

 The tea tray and china tea set are placed at one end of the table.

-On the right, set out the necessary number of cups and saucers and teaspoons to accommodate your guests.
+On the right, set out the necessary number of cups and saucers and teaspoons.